webmemo-code/flickr-to-instagram-automation/README.md

 🎉 Album complete!
 All photos have been posted to Instagram.
 ```
 - This means all photos from your album have been successfully posted
-- To start posting from a new album, edit `config.py` with a new album ID
+- To start posting from a new album, update the `FLICKR_ALBUM_ID` variable in GitHub repository settings

 **Missing Environment Variables**
 ```